AnyFetch/anyfetch-provider.js/README.md

 ```

 #### `connectAccountRetrieveAuthDatas`
-This function will be called to retrieve a set of datas to store permanently.
+This function will be called to retrieve a set of data to store permanently.
 Store your tokens (refresh tokens, access tokens) or any other informations.

 Params:
 * `req`: the current request.
 Access GET values in `req.params`.
-* `preDatas` datas stored previously, as returned by `initAccount`
+* `preDatas` data stored previously, as returned by `initAccount`
-* `next`: call this with the error if any (token is invalid, preDatas are out of date, ...) and the datas to store permanently.
+* `next`: call this with the error if any (token is invalid, `preDatas` are out of date, ...) and the data to store permanently.
 Third parameter can optionally be the redirect page, if blank it will be `anyfetch.com`.

 Example:
 ```javascript